Respiratory Syncytial Virus (RSV)

 Prevention

 RSV spreads very easily, especially in a daycare setting, and it is very hard to prevent infection in young children.
-But this year there is a new medication that can protect against severe RSV.
+But there is a new medication that can protect against severe RSV.

-- All babies 8 months and younger, born during or starting their first RSV season, are recommended to get the new, one dose medicine that protects against severe RSV.
+- Babies 8 months and younger, born during or starting their first RSV season, are recommended to get Beyfortus, the new medicine that protects against severe RSV.

-- Some children between 8 and 19 months who are at high risk for severe RSV and are starting their second RSV season, are also recommended to get the medicine
+- Some children between 8 and 19 months who are at high risk for RSV and are starting their second RSV season, may also be eligible to get Beyfortus or the Synagis medicine.

 These tips can also help prevent the spread of RSV